Professional practice

 Employment

-Bibek is regularly instructed in employment disputes, typically involving cases with a complex commercial aspect, both in the High Court and in employment tribunals.
-He has substantial experience of team moves, restrictive covenants, springboard relief and discrimination and whistleblowing claims, including many with a cross-border element.
-He is experienced in seeking and resisting injunctive and interim relief and he also has substantial experience in cases that involve arbitration agreements.
+Bibek is ranked in Legal 500 as a rising junior in Employment and is regularly instructed in employment disputes, typically involving cases with a complex commercial aspect, both in the High Court and in employment tribunals.
+He is experienced in cases involving team moves, restrictive covenants, springboard relief, discrimination and whistleblowing claims, including many with a cross-border element.
+He frequently appears in the High Court seeking or resisting applications for injunctions and interim relief.

 Recent instructions include the following: